cybernano96/trackuino/README.md

 Building
 ========

-If you are building for the Arduino platform you need Arduino IDE version 0023 or higher (tested with versions 0023, 1.0.x and 1.5.x).
+If you are building for the Arduino platform you need Arduino IDE version 1.8.13 or higher.
 Get it from the [Arduino web site](http://arduino.cc/).

-If you are building for the Chipkit Uno32 you need the Mpide IDE.
-Tested with 0023-20130715.
-Get it from the [Chipkit site](http://chipkit.net/).

 Unzip the firmware in your sketches directory and load it up by double-clicking on trackuino.ino.